-- 4 garlic cloves, minced or pressed (or use garlic paste)
+- 4 garlic cloves (minced, pressed, chopped from a jar, or garlic paste)

-- 2 teaspoons fresh ginger (or use ginger paste)
+- 2 teaspoons fresh ginger (I use ginger paste)

 - 1 teaspoon sesame oil

-- 3-4 boneless, skinless chicken breasts (cut into bite-sized pieces)
+- 3-4 boneless, skinless chicken breasts (cut into small bite-sized pieces)

 - 1 tablespoon olive oil